What is infliximab

-In rheumatoid arthritis and some other inflammatory conditions, too much of a protein called TNF is produced in the body, causing inflammation, pain and damage to the bones and joints.
-Anti-TNF drugs such as infliximab block the action of TNF and so reduce this inflammation.
-They're not painkillers, but can modify the disease and should start to improve your symptoms over a period of 2–12 weeks.
+In rheumatoid arthritis and some other conditions, too much of a protein called TNF is produced in the body.
+This causes inflammation, pain and damage to your joints.
+Anti-TNF drugs, such as infliximab, block TNF and reduce this inflammation.

 Your doctor may decide not to prescribe infliximab if you’ve had or have:

-If infliximab isn’t suitable for you your doctor will discuss other treatment options with you.
+If infliximab isn’t suitable, your doctor will discuss other treatment options with you.

 How is it taken?

-It’s usually done in hospital, and takes about two hours.
-You’ll need to wait for another 1–2 hours before you go home in case you develop any side-effects.
+Infliximab is usually given through a drip into a vein.
+This is called an intravenous infusion.
+It’s usually done in a hospital and takes about two hours.
+You’ll need to wait for another hour or two before you go home in case you develop any side effects.